Revision note.Old Swing-Master 15, by the Benson All Star Orchestra, has surfaced at last. We have also performed some editorial cleanup.

 As one of the most influential of all blues guitarists, Aaron Thibeaux "T-Bone" Walker (born in Linden, Texas, on May 28, 1910; died in Los Angeles on March 16, 1975) should need no introduction here.
 The story of his Rhumboogie sides, cut on October 10, 1944 and December 19, 1945, is told on our page devoted to that label; the sessions are also listed on our Red Saunders page.
 Old Swing-Master 11 contained two of the four sides from the December 19, 1945 session, none of which was ever released on Rhumboogie; there had been a previous release of "My Baby Left Me" with a different B side on Mercury in October 1946.
 The December 19, 1945 session backed Walker with an 8-piece recording ensemble led by Marl Young.
 Lending an interesting edge to the proceedings, trumpet soloist Melvin Moore was leaning in the bebop direction, as was Young himself (one of his piano solos on the session sounds like the work of Thelonious Monk).
 T-Bone is in top form and the band was captured in excellent record quality for the period.

 In 1952, Egmont Sonderling or Al Benson would deal all four sides from the 1945 session to Chance and to T-Bone's current label, Imperial.
-Major-league litigation was avoided when neither company did anything with them at the time, but the sides eventually appeared on LPs many years later.
+Major-league litigation was avoided because neither company did anything with them at the time, but the sides eventually appeared on LPs many years later.
 (Constellation, a company partly owned by former Chance proprietor Art Sheridan, made the first move in 1964.)

 Christine Randol was a singer who accompanied herself at the piano.
 Her name is misspelled "Randall" in most secondary sources.
 The correct spelling can be found in most Local 208 documents, and on her Old Swing-Master release.
 According to Local 208 records, she was born on December 25, 1915.
 The contract lists maintained by the local show that she worked in Chicago from 1946 through the early 1960s.
 Most often she appeared in the clubs as a single.
-She was married to jazz musician Frank Gassi (1909 - 1952), who played guitar in Eddie Wiggins' sextet when it recorded for the Sultan label (we are grateful to Vince Gassi, Frank's nephew, for this information).
+She was married to jazz musician Frank Gassi (1909 - 1952), who played guitar in Eddie Wiggins' sextet when it recorded for the Sultan and Bullet labels (we are grateful to Vince Gassi, Frank's nephew, for this information).
 In fact, her Local 208 file card identifies her as Chrisine Gassi Randol.
 Her husband was working a day job on the El (Chicago's elevated train system) when he was electrocuted in an accident in Feburary 1952.